Design System for Learning Management Platform

 Following Atomic Design principles, I built a flexible, scalable component library, which included:

-- Establishing clear naming conventions and an intuitive structure for designers and developers
+- Clear naming conventions and an intuitive structure for designers and developers

-- Creating a mirrored version in Storybook to ensure alignment across design and development
+- A mirrored version in Storybook to ensure alignment across design and development

 4. Documentation